PC-trollbox/duckpm/README.md

 # duckpm
-A kinda bad way of doing package managing.
+A kinda ducky way of doing package managing.

 ## Contribution